covalenthq/lumberjack/README.md

 # lumberjack
 ### Lumberjack is a Go package for writing logs to rolling files.

 Package lumberjack provides a rolling logger.
-It's a fork of [lumberjack by natefunc](https://github.com/natefinch/lumberjack) with added support for file rotation based on time elapsed since current logfile created.
+It's a fork of [natefinch/lumberjack](https://github.com/natefinch/lumberjack) with added support for file rotation based on time elapsed since current logfile created.

 Note that this is v2.0 of lumberjack, and should be imported using gopkg.in
 thusly: